 Who are you, really?

-If you want detail not just a few generations, you need to scroll through endless electoral rolls, censuses, ship manifests, birth, death and marriage entries, many hand-written not typed.
-In addition to this frustrating and time-consuming process, you come across many, many dead ends and bum steers wherein you were chasing the wrong great grandparent for weeks or months on end.
+If you want detail, not just a few generations, you need to scroll through endless electoral rolls, censuses, ship manifests, birth, death and marriage entries, many hand-written, not typed.
+Besides this frustrating and time-consuming process, you come across many, many dead ends and bum steers wherein you were chasing the wrong great-grandparent for weeks, or months on end.

 This time-consuming hobby does not appeal to me at all.
-I would rather make up the story and all the dead relatives and cousins.
-But my older sister is a family tree enthusiast.
+I would rather make up the story about all the dead relatives and cousins.
+But, my older sister is a family tree enthusiast.
 Just as well, every family needs one member to keep track of us all.
 And find out who we really are. lol.

 Discovering One’s grandparents

-When I read all these fascinating facts that my sister had unearthed, I was like in a ‘wow’ state.
+When I read all these fascinating facts that my sister had unearthed, I was in a ‘wow’ state.
 I was also on holidays at a beach resort where it rained for two weeks solid.
-Having finished the books and jig saw, I had brought along ‘just in case’ it rained, I came up with the idea of entertaining myself with a spot of writing.
+Having finished the books and jigsaw, I had brought along ‘just in case’ it rained, I came up with the idea of entertaining myself with a spot of writing.

 Becoming a writer (ha-ha)

 Having just finished reading Kate Morton’s, The Forgotten Garden, about a granddaughter exploring her grandmother’s past, I felt inspired to give my Nana a similar treatment.

 As most of the research was done by my big sis, I reasoned how hard can it be to write it into some sort of story?
 Heather’s 70th birthday was looming and what can you get a gal who has a house and wardrobe full of stuff?
 A story, I decided.
 She likes stories and this one seemed a cracker, a bit of a mystery and best of all it was true.